tablesandwaves/rnbo-typescript/README.md

 The state based objects are implemented using JavaScript classes.
 The `StepSequencer` and `Synth` classes are found in the `app/model/` path.

 View code is implemented as standalone functions.
 Since the functions do not need to persist state they are not encapsulated in classes.
-Their purpose is to load and respond to UI interaction (JS Events) and as such they implement immediate updates to the HTML DOM.
+Their purpose is to load and respond to UI interaction (JS Events) and as such they only implement immediate updates to the HTML DOM.

 This app has a single page, so there is only an index controller.
 Its job is simply to load the RNBO patcher file from which it creates the `Synth`s' devices and then load the `StepSequencer` and finally setup all user interface interactions.